p-reznick/blog/public/data/files/js_cheat_sheet.md

 #JavaScript Cheat Sheet
 I created these notes for myself in preparation for Launch School's JavaScript exam, and share them here in the hopes that they may prove useful to my fellow students.
-I based these notes off of Launch School's course materials and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">MDN's JavaScript documentation</a>.
+I based these notes off of Launch School's course materials and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank">MDN's JavaScript documentation</a>.

 # Primitive Values
 In JavaScript, there are **six** primitive data types: